shogunxam/ESP32_BLETracker/README.md

 A topic with helpfull system information:<br />
 &lt;LOCATION&gt;/&lt;GATEWAY_NAME&gt;/&lt;BLE_ADDRESS&gt;/sysinfo, payload: { "uptime":&lt;timesinceboot&gt;,"version":&lt;versionnumber&gt;,"SSID":&lt;WiFiSSID&gt;,"IP":&lt;ipnumber&gt;}

+Since version 3.8, the application supports generating topics compatible with the Home Assistant MQTT Discovery protocol.
+The integration with Home Assistant leverages the [Home Assistant Community Add-on: MQTT Discovery](https://github.com/hassio-addons/addon-mqtt-discovery).
+For each gateway, a device is created, providing detailed information about the BLE devices detected by the tracker.

 ### WEB Server

 A WEB server is integrated into the BLETracker, it can be accessed using a web browser and the ip or the network name of the tracker.<br />